joannjacob/Sign-Language-Detection/README.md

 # Sign Language Recognition using Deep Learning
-> A sign language interpreter using live video feed from the camera.
+> A system to recognize American Sign language from a custom generated dataset.

 ## Table of contents
 * [General info](#general-info)